 Runners, walkers, cyclists and skaters now travel on the path once traversed by locomotives and train cars.
-The popular GHS Swamp Rabbit Trail has become one of the area's hottest outdoor amenities.
+The popular Prisma Health Swamp Rabbit Trail has become one of the area's hottest outdoor amenities.

 I recently rode a section of the 22-mile asphalt pathway from across North Greenville Hospital in Travelers Rest to just north of Greenville Technical College's main campus.
 No matter your skill level, there are plenty of options available to customize the ride to your liking.